5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ### Negate

-Note that there is another --- and better --- way to solve our problem:
+Hhere is another --- and better --- way to solve our problem:

 ~~~
       '"[^"]*"'⎕R''⊣'He said "" and ""'